 Useful information Rodgers & Browne

-This is a change from the way in which SDLT has previously been paid as the duty is now calculated on a sliding scale rather than on the total price within a certain band).
+This is a change from the way in which SDLT has previously been calculated as the duty applied from £125,000 on an upward sliding scale (rather than on the total price within a certain band).
 This represents a substantial saving of duty on the previous calculation.
 The scheme applies immediately but will be reviewed at the end of March 2021.

 Calculate the duty payable here: